 Sanitize the Fins With a Hose

-Use a water hose with a gentle water pressure to spray the air conditioner condenser fins from the inside out to remove excess dust, dirt, leaves, or cotton.
+Use a water hose with a gentle water pressure to spray the air conditioner condenser fins from the inside out to remove excess dust, dirt, or leaves.
 Lastly, perform an inspection of the fan motor to confirm if it has lubrication ports.
-Carefully add a couple drops of motor oil on each port to ensure reliable and safe operation.
+Carefully add a couple drops of motor oil on each port to increase the efficiency of your central air conditioner and to ensure reliable and safe operation.

 Cleaning the condenser unit is an excellent way to boost the efficiency of your air conditioner.
-If you need assistance cleaning your system, give our team a call by phone at (484) 474-5373 or schedule an appointment online.
+If you need assistance cleaning your system, give our team a call by phone at (484) 206-8594 or schedule an appointment online.
 WM Henderson offers air conditioner tune-up, repair, and installation services to homes in Pennsylvania.
+Our team will work with you to choose an efficient air conditioning system that is able to accommodate the square footage of your home.

 How a Central Air Conditioner Works